 Discover quick fixes and easy, manageable projects to transform your garden

-The two stars of this small garden, in Southern California, are a muscular icy blue Agave attenuata ‘Nova’, which grows 5 feet wide, and a towering New Zealand flax (Phormium ‘Sundowner’), which grows to about 6 feet tall and wide.
+The two stars of this small SoCal garden's border are a muscular icy blue Agave attenuata ‘Nova’, which grows 5 feet wide, and a towering New Zealand flax (Phormium ‘Sundowner’), which grows to about 6 feet tall and wide.
 The filler plants, listed below, set off these bold beauties.

 - Dymondia margaretae.
 Short (2 to 3 inches high), dense groundcover has narrow gray-green leaves rolled at the edges to show cottony white undersides.
 Drought-tolerant once established.

 - Echeveria ‘Afterglow.’
 The small succulent grows in a loose rosette shape.
 This variety sports a particularly striking color—lavender-pink leaves with a powdery finish.